-This light, shown as a battery symbol on your cluster, indicates that your battery is not being charged and that you need to have the electrical system checked.
+This light indicates that your battery is not being charged and that you need to have the electrical system checked.

-The charging system light
+Charging system light

-This light comes on every time you turn the ignition to the ON or START position (engine off).
+This light illuminates every time you turn the ignition to the ON or START position (engine off).
 The light should go off when the engine starts and the alternator begins to charge.

-If the light stays on or comes on when the engine is running, have the electrical system checked as soon as possible.
+If the light stays on or illuminates when the engine is running, have the electrical system checked as soon as possible.